odoo/odoo/doc/howtos/rdtraining/setup.rst

 Log in to Odoo
 --------------

 Open `http://localhost:8069/` on your browser.
-We recommend you to use:
+We recommend you use:
 `Firefox <https://www.mozilla.org/fr/firefox/new/>`__,
 `Chrome <https://www.google.com/intl/fr/chrome/>`__
 (`Chromium <https://www.chromium.org/Home>`__ the open source equivalent) or any other browser with development tools.

-To log in as the administrator user, you can use the following credentials :
+To log in as the administrator user, you can use the following credentials:

 * email = `admin`
 * password = `admin`